Monday, November 24th 2025

 Carla Leon

-Carla Leon is an innovator.
-When approached with the opportunity to become part of Just Like Family Home Care, she spearheaded the first social acquisition by charities in Canada.
-With her vision, JLF has been transformed into a Social Enterprise, with the majority of profits going to charities.
-During her career, Carla has provided leadership, coaching, mentorship, and education to thousands of entrepreneurs and small business owners—experience she brings to Just Like Family Home Care.
-She strives to make a social impact, transforming home care across Canada for franchise owners and the families they support.
-She holds a Master’s Degree in Business Administration from University of British Columbia.
+Carla Langhorst is an innovator.
+When approached with the opportunity to join Just Like Family Home Care, she spearheaded the first social acquisition by charities in Canada.
+With her vision, Just Like Family Home Care has been transformed into a Social Enterprise, directing the majority of profits to charities.
+Throughout her career, Carla has provided leadership, coaching, mentorship, and education to thousands of entrepreneurs and small business owners—experience she brings to Just Like Family Home Care.
+She is dedicated to making a social impact, transforming home care across Canada for franchise owners and the families they support.
+Carla holds a Master’s Degree in Business Administration from the University of British Columbia.
+Carla believes that true success comes through collaboration.
+She has a long history of building partnerships that strengthen organizations and empower people.
+Her greatest satisfaction comes from using her skills to make a meaningful difference in the lives of others

 Crystal Thompkins